Welcome to the NREL Global Climate Model Evaluation Repository

 Acknowledgments

 This work was authored by the National Renewable Energy Laboratory, operated by Alliance for Sustainable Energy, LLC, for the U.S. Department of Energy (DOE) under Contract No. DE-AC36-08GO28308.
+This research was supported by the Grid Modernization Initiative of the U.S. Department of Energy (DOE) as part of its Grid Modernization Laboratory Consortium, a strategic partnership between DOE and the national laboratories to bring together leading experts, technologies, and resources to collaborate on the goal of modernizing the nation’s grid.
 Funding provided by the DOE Office of Energy Efficiency and Renewable Energy (EERE), the DOE Office of Electricity (OE), the DOE Office of Fossil Energy and Carbon Management (FECM), and the DOE Office of Cybersecurity, Energy Security, and Emergency Response (CESER).
 The research was performed using computational resources sponsored by the DOE Office of Energy Efficiency and Renewable Energy and located at the National Renewable Energy Laboratory.
 The views expressed in the article do not necessarily represent the views of the DOE or the U.S. Government.
 The U.S. Government retains and the publisher, by accepting the article for publication, acknowledges that the U.S. Government retains a nonexclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this work, or allow others to do so, for U.S. Government purposes.